Oregon School Assessment

 - Poverty appears to carry more independent school-level signal for proficiency.

-- Best concise framing:
+- Concise framing:

 "Income and poverty both matter, but poverty is a closer measure of student hardship and therefore a stronger predictor in this model framework."